savinkirillnick/docs/stepbot/eng.md

 `Upd Time` - Delay time between sending requests to the exchange, seconds

 `Depo` - Deposit allocated for the purchase

+`Trail stop` - Amount of seconds by which the minimum price will be calculated for placing a stop

 `Buy at` - Select at what price the bot will send a buy order. `Ask` - at the ask price,` Bid` - at the bid price, `Calc` - at the calculated price,` Last` - at the last deal price of the exchange, `Best` - at the best price from` Ask`, `Calc` and `Last`.